The Legal System of the Kingdom of Bahrain (Bahrain)

 6.6.
 In the International Arena

 Moreover, Bahrain is a member of the Riyadh Convention, which enables member states of the Arab League to enforce foreign judgments and arbitral awards of other member states within their jurisdictions.
-This provides for consistency in the region and negates the costs for multinational corporations at dispute to seek separate judgments from each member state’s courts.
-Bahrain is also a signatory to the New York Convention on Recognizing and Enforcing Foreign Arbitration Awards and it has fully promulgated the Model Arbitration Law into local legislation.
+This provides for consistency in the region and negates the costs for multinational corporations in dispute to seek separate judgments from each member state’s courts.
+Bahrain is also a signatory to the New York Convention on Recognizing and Enforcing Foreign Arbitration Awards, and it has fully promulgated the Model Arbitration Law into local legislation.

 Furthermore, Bahrain is a signatory to the Apostille Convention, one of few in the region.
-This is essential for the international cooperation of states by enabling a member state to legalize documents for the international recognition by other member states.
+This is essential for the international cooperation of states by enabling a member state to legalize documents for the international recognition of other member states.
 By ratifying the convention, Bahrain has become much more accessible to foreign businesses and expats.

 Additionally, Bahrain has been a member of the Permanent Court of Arbitration, which allows member states, private parties, and international organizations to resort to arbitration when disputes arise from international agreements, allowing the abatement of conflict and the promotion of cooperative resolution.